LeoIta/Angular/src/documentation/routing.md

 1. add a button in the about template that on click event calls a method (e.g. goToContacts())
 2. inject in the constructor the `router: Router`
-3. use in the method the `navigate` method that accept as argument an Array of paths:
+3. use in the method the `navigate` method of `router: Router` that accept as argument an Array of paths:

    ```
    goToContacts() {